CIEMAT-Neutrino/SCINT/docs/Macros.md

 The formatting of this file need to be conserved to have read it correctly.
 Check `io_functions.py->read_input_file()`.
 You can turn `debug=True` when running the macros to check what is being loaded.
 You will see different sections:
 ### DAQ INFO
-(In principle this section do not need to be changed.)
+(In principle this section does not need to be changed.)
 ```python
 TYPE: ADC        # Acquisition system (ADC/OSC)
 MODEL: 5725S     # Model used